johnathan-booy/authorization-test/README.md

 ### Step 3: Start the Frontend

-Change to the frontend directory:
+In a separate terminal, navigate to the frontend directory:

 ```bash
 cd ../frontend
 ```

 Install the necessary node modules:

 ```bash
 npm install
 ```

 Start the frontend server on `localhost:5173`:

 ```bash
 npm run dev